Commercial Real Estate (Tampa) | Ultimate Investor’s Guide

-Commercial real estate in Tampa, Florida’s third largest city, is an important CRE market.
+As Florida’s third largest city, Tampa is an important commercial real estate market.
 Notably, Tampa is a densely populated city on Florida’s west coast, home to more than 4 million residents.
 Besides Tampa itself, close-by cities include Largo, St. Petersburg, New Port Richey, Holiday and Clearwater.
-In fact, the Tampa metro area is in the top 20 fastest growing U.S. cities.
+In fact, the Tampa metro area is in the top 25 fastest growing U.S. cities.
 Impressively, the area is home to four (4) Fortune 500 companies and altogether 19 companies with revenues exceeding $1 billion/year.

 Population growth is strong in Tampa, with robust job growth and decreasing unemployment rates.
 In general, Florida and Tampa have benefited from these trends.
 For instance, Tampa Bay added 22,000 jobs in 2018, a leading performer nationwide.

-In this article, we’ll take a look at the various submarkets within the Tampa commercial real estate market.
-Also, we’ll identify the best neighborhoods and some reputable appraisers.
+In this article, we’ll take a look at the various submarkets within Tampa commercial real estate.
+We’ll also identify the best neighborhoods and some reputable CRE appraisers.
 Finally, we’ll answer some frequently asked questions about commercial real estate in Tampa FL.

 Current Tampa Commercial Real Estate Market

 In this section, we survey the current Tampa commercial real estate market by subsegment.
-For further information, check out the latest Tampa CRE news by clicking on this link: Tampa Bay Commercial Real Estate News — Tampa Business Journal.
-Another good source of Tampa CRE information is the Tampa Commercial Real Estate News — Commercial Property Executive.
-And one more: 2019 Commercial Real Estate Trends for Tampa – Business Observer.
+For further information, check out the latest Tampa CRE news by clicking on these links:

 Downtown Tampa office development should have a significant impact for the first time in 25 years.
 Clearly, this arises from high rental rates.
 Three mixed use projects will add substantial office space in 2019.
 Additionally, developers are planning and building several projects in the Westshore district.